Eat For Your Dosha With These Ayurvedic Breakfast Ideas

 Pitta breakfast: Creamy Semolina

-Wheat is perceived as an evil food these days.
-But for pittas, wheat is sweet, cool and helps soothe excessive vata and pitta in the body.
-It’s a nutritious food that has been a staple in India and many other countries for centuries.
-Known for increasing vitality and immunity, wheat flour prevents osteoporosis.
+Wheat is perceived as an evil food these days, but for pittas, wheat can be sweet, cool, and soothing.
+It's a nutritious food that has been a staple in India and many other countries for centuries.
+Known for increasing vitality and immunity, wheat flour increases balance and supports digestion.
 In this recipe, both wheat and milk, which are cooling and nourishing, are combined to create my delicious creamy breakfast semolina.
 Feel free to substitute cow milk for goat or rice milk.

 - ¼ cup wheat semolina